-- Biodiversity net gain. - Movement and feeding corridors for wildlife, such as hedgehog highways.
+- Biodiversity net gain through features such as species rich grasslands. - Movement and feeding corridors for wildlife, such as hedgehog highways.
 Bird boxes, swift nesting bricks and bat bricks may be appropriate. - Plans that identify the character of new spaces, such as 'parks', 'woodland', 'allotments', 'wildflower meadows' rather than 'P.O.S.'.

 Be more specific about the function and character of public open spaces. - Create Park Run ready routes on larger developments and other ways to encourage physical activity and social interaction. - Capturing and managing water creatively and close to where it falls using features such as rain gardens and permeable surfaces.
 Allow people to connect with water. - Create a habitat network providing residents with opportunities to interact with nature on a day to day basis.
-Wildlife does not flourish within disconnected back gardens, artificial lawns and tightly mown grass. - Provide natural surveillance opportunities. - A connected and accessible network of public open spaces with paths and other routes into and through. - Species rich grasslands. - Well considered management arrangements whether public or privately managed.
+Wildlife does not flourish within disconnected back gardens, artificial lawns and tightly mown grass. - Provide natural surveillance opportunities. - A connected and accessible network of public open spaces with paths and other routes into and through. - Sports and play facilities. - Well considered management arrangements whether public or privately managed.